SixArm/topics/topics/about-the-guides/index.md

 * And more…

-# Software Programming Primer
+# Software Programming Guide

 Covers topics for coding, development, and engineering, such as algorithms and data structures, APIs and SDKs, software architectures, markup/query/modeling languages, testing, technical debt and refactoring.

-* Get it via [Gumroad](https://gumroad.com/l/software-programming-primer) or [GitHub](https://github.com/sixarm/software-programming-primer)
+* Get it via [Gumroad](https://gumroad.com/l/software-programming-guide) or [GitHub](https://github.com/sixarm/software-programming-guide)

 Topics sampler: